Kilkenni/sb.PngToTiled/README.md

 - Objects that have separate sprites for different placements (as opposed to simply flipping single sprite horizontally) use tile with default orientation after conversion.
 Meaning they can possibly lack mount points, hang in the air or overlap solid blocks, leading to log errors when spawning in-game.

 Solution: Manually check such objects and replace with appropriate `_orientationN` versions from the same tileset.
 Most common cases include light sources (example: glitch torches), diagonal supports (example: wooden, foundry etc), signs (example: glitch village signs).

+- Old dungeon chunks use a limited number of preset stagehands.
+Meaning that, for example, "objectrracker" stagehands (used for tracking player stealing blocks from villages) are bigger/smaller than needed (usually bigger).

+Solution: Manually adjust size of stagehands after conversion to include required constructions but exclude unnecessary space.

 ## Usage